 3. Write Content that Draws in Users

 Now that you’ve done the work of compiling a high-intent keyword list, all that’s left is putting those words on a page.

-That said, Google wants to make sure they rank content that’s authoritative and useful.
+That said, Google wants to ensure they rank authoritative and valuable content.
 So include internal and external links and answer your user’s questions.
 Then, please provide them with the information they’re looking for before they even have to ask.

-When you do all of this while incorporating those high-intent keywords you researched, you’re going to increase traffic to your site, earning yourself more conversions.
+Doing all this while incorporating those high-intent keywords you researched will increase your site’s traffic, earning you more conversions.

 Just because high-intent keywords aren’t high-volume, that doesn’t mean they aren’t high-reward.
-Targeting long-tail keywords pull in users at the end of the buying cycle when they’re ready to make a purchase.
+Targeting long-tail keywords pull in users at the end of the buying cycle when they’re ready to purchase.